-Advancing genomics research for a better world
+Advancing genome research for a better world

-Advancing genomics research for a better world
+Advancing genome research for a better world

 Founded by Nobel Laureate Jennifer Doudna, the Innovative Genomics Institute is using genome engineering to solve humanity’s greatest problems in health, climate, and sustainable agriculture.